yurukov/Bulgaria-geocoding/README.md

 rpu_sofia.geojson
 ------------------
-Borders of the regions of each police station in the capital Sofia
+Borders of the regions of each police station in the capital Sofia.
+Multipolygons mark only populated places for each reagion.
+Simple lines encircle the whole territory.
 - name - name of the police station in Bulgarian
 - description - explains the region with bordering streets and neighborhoods plus contact data.
 In Bulgarian
 - url - website of the station